-Five view shafts of Te Tatua a Riukiuta, one of Maungawhau, and one of Maungakiekie are identified and preserved through the layout of development sought by this private plan change request.
+View shafts of Te Tatua a Riukiuta are identified and preserved through this private plan change request.

-This gives effect to the environmental, cultural and landform objectives and policies of the concept plan and the Isthmus District Plan.
+This gives effect to the environmental, cultural and landform objectives and policies of the Plan.
 This has the benefit of recognising the importance of these iconic cultural and landscape elements to Maori and to Auckland.
 It helps create an identity and preserve the character of the Three Kings area.

-The imposition of the view shafts does impact the development capacity of the block.
-However, if the plan change package is approved, then the level of development across the site will make a significant contribution to the Council's growth strategy, while still preserving these views.
+The imposition of the view shafts does impact the development capacity of the Fletcher land.
+However, if the plan change is approved, then the level of development across the site will make a significant contribution to the Council's growth strategy, while still preserving these views.
 A balance between the benefit of development and the cost of reduced growth potential is achieved.